cap-js/docs/cds/cdl.md

 ---
 # shorty: Definition Language
 synopsis: >
-  A reference and overview of all CDS concepts and features with compact examples written in CDS' definition language.
+  Specification of the definition language used to model data models and services in an easy and user-centric syntax.
+Includes a reference and overview of all CDS concepts and features with compact examples.
 #permalink: /cds/cdl/
 status: released
 uacp: Used as link target from Help Portal at https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/855e00bd559742a3b8276fbed4af1008.html